aniketrajnish/me/docs/soulshard.md

 <img src="https://aniketrajnish.github.io/me/files/DebrisMat.png" style="width:100%">

 ### Smoke Particles - 3rd iteration
-* The debris material was given the same parameters as the smoke particle.
+* The debris particle was given the same parameters as the smoke particle.
-* Since the debris appeared lighter, the drag was reduced and gravitional force (positive) was increased to increase the spread.
+* Since the debris appeared lighter, the drag was reduced and gravitational force (positive) was increased to increase the spread.
-* Apart from that, a fountain emmiter was assigned the same debris material to make the spread look more abrupt.  <br><br>
+* Apart from that, a fountain emitter was assigned the same debris material to make the spread look more abrupt.  <br><br>
 <img src="https://aniketrajnish.github.io/me/files/Smoke3.gif" style="width:100%">

 ### Spark Texture